Pricing strategy, the most underrated marketing channel for WordPress products

 You then try and push your customers through the tiers.
 Can you put a higher value feature in one of the tiers?
 Or, can you offer other premium elements such as more sites, or faster support?

-What is interesting is the assumption that tiers should be based on different levels o usage, and number of sites a licence can be used on.
+What is interesting is the assumption that tiers should be based on different levels o usage according to your SaaS analytics, and number of sites a licence can be used on.
 Relatively few other web-based industries are so uniform in pricing this way.
 The alternatives include paying by usage, by number of users, by results (ie a % of sales), or any others.
 Typically the answer is because WordPress products tend to be self hosted these kinds of usage limits would be arbitrary.
 That’s probably true in most cases, but is it true in yours?
 In WordPress we all tend to copy each other, and often the reason other people don’t do something is because nobody has been the first to try it, rather than because it’s a bad idea.

 Practical tips for WordPress products